yujunz/gitlab.com-runbooks/troubleshooting/postgresql_replication.md

  gitlab_pgsql (ocf::pacemaker:gitlab_pgsql):  Started db5.cluster.gitlab.com
 ```

-In this case the active host is db5 (Current DC)
+In this case the active host is db5 (ocf::pacemaker:gitlab_pgsql)

 * Double check by assessing that there is no replication port open in this host